If you have false information on your credit report, it could be costing you money. You may also find it more difficult to obtain the credit you need.

 Frequently Asked Questions About Credit Reports

-Some of the most commonly asked questions, people ask us include the following:
+Some of the most commonly asked questions consumers ask us include the following:

 How does false credit information end up on a person's credit record?